COVID-19 service update

-Please visit Health Requirements for New Students for details.
+- New students: Visit Health Requirements for New Students for information about required immunizations.

 ** REQUIRED for new Cornell students taking 6 or more credits [see Health Requirements for New Students]

 Chickenpox, or varicella, is a highly contagious childhood disease that can be severe, or even deadly, in adults.
 All students must demonstrate immunity to chickenpox (through previous illness or vaccination) upon entry to Cornell.
 Those who do not have evidence of immunity should get two doses of the vaccine at four to eight weeks apart.
 Most people who get vaccinated will not get chickenpox; and if they do, it is usually very mild.

 NOTE: If you were born in the U.S. before 1980, the Varicella requirement for new students does not apply.

 The U.S. Centers for Disease Control and Prevention (CDC) recommends that everyone over the age of six months get vaccinated against seasonal flu every year.
 Vaccination is available in the form of both shots and nasal mist.
 See our Annual Flu Vaccination page for more information about getting vaccinated at Cornell Health, or at one of our fall walk-in flu vaccine clinics.

 Hepatitis A is a contagious liver disease that results from infection with the hepatitis A virus.
 It can range in severity from a mild illness lasting a few weeks to a severe illness lasting several months.
 The best way to prevent Hepatitis A is by getting vaccinated.
 Vaccination is recommended for:

 - anyone traveling to countries where hepatitis A is moderately or highly endemic